maubanel/UE5-Lighting/skylight/README.md

 ##### `Step 4.`\|`ITL`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now in my case it darkened the scene.
 I go back to the reference balls in the room and select the **Global Post Production Volume** adjust the **Exposure | Exposure Compensation** value to re-expose the room with the new settings.
+Now my sun is at a sunrise (or sunset) position with a yellow light.
+I like an exposure compensation of `0.2` as it gives me the right light I think is appropriate for a sunny morning in a covered gazebo.

 ![readjust exposure](images/readjustExposure.png)